 Putting The Pieces Together

-Simply identifying where the thick bedding areas are and where the primary food sources are located is a constant notepad.
-This typically means finding white oak trees (white oaks have rounded-edged-leaves whereas red oak trees have pointed edges).
-Red oaks are typically more bitter tasting, so the deer leave them till the moist ground makes them more palatable.
-Knowing where the white oak trees are from my previous visit, I will then take ONE quick trip to visit and glass those trees in that area during the summer to see if those trees are producing a good crop of acorns that year.
-Then it is much clearer picture when making scouting and hunting plans according to that seasons acorn crop.
+Simply identify where the thick bedding areas are and where the primary food sources are located, keeping it in a constant notepad.
+This typically means finding white oak trees (white oaks have rounded-edged leaves whereas red oak trees have pointed edges).
+Red oaks are typically more bitter-tasting, so the deer leave them until the moist ground makes them more palatable.
+Knowing where the white oak trees are from my previous visit, I will then take ONE quick trip to visit and to glass those trees in that area during the summer to see if those trees are producing a good crop of acorns that year.
+This gives a much clearer picture when making scouting and hunting plans according to that season’s acorn crop.

 The main reason for consistent hunting success is a lot of scouting, and the key ingredient of successful scouting is effective glassing.
-Whatever your preferred method of glassing might be, remember it’s not a race.
+Whatever your preferred method of glassing might be, remember that it’s not a race.
 Take your time to glass.
 Look closely.
-Who knows what might be lurking just beyond reach of your naked eye.
+Who knows what might be lurking just beyond the reach of your naked eye.
 Aerial scouting has a huge advantage in that it frees up your time by eliminating 90 percent of a property before you even arrive.
-That’s time not spent wandering through the woods getting poison ivy or battling mosquitoes, but since time is our most precious commodity, that time-saving aspect is worth its weight in gold.
+That’s time not spent wandering through the woods, getting poison ivy or battling mosquitoes.
+With time as our most precious commodity, this time-saving aspect is worth its weight in gold.